Posh Boy Records

 Since 1999, expatriate and now known as Posh Boy Music, the label continued releasing music into the 2020s, the last vinyl release being a 7" by the Willowz of Anaheim, California in 2003.
-Subsequently, the label transitioned to being digital only with over 700 recordings released digitally, and to sublicense vinyl, compact disc and audio cassette rights to other labels, notably Radiation Records (Italy).
+Subsequently, the label transitioned to being digital only with over 700 recordings released digitally, and to sublicense vinyl, Compact Disc and audio cassette rights to other labels, notably Radiation Records (Italy).

 More recently, the label entered into a licensing agreement with Netflix for use of its extensive back catalog.
 Stranger Things 2 has used music by Posh Boy acts Channel 3 and Ill Repute.
 Channel 3 were also featured in the inaugural season of White Famous on Showtime.

-During the COVID lockdown, post 2020, the label pivoted to concentrate on non punk music with an emphasis on chamber music working with such leading musicians as composer Gene Pritsker, Some Nicholson, the painter David Nicholson, classical guitarist Warren Nicholson, violist Paul Cortese, singer Chanda Rule amongst others.
+During the COVID lockdown, post 2020, the label pivoted to concentrate on non-punk music with an emphasis on chamber music working with such leading musicians as composer Gene Pritsker, Some Nicholson, the painter David Nicholson, classical guitarist Warren Nicholson, violist Paul Cortese, singer Chanda Rule amongst others.
 Recent pop music signings include Scottish band The Moon Kids., Phil Proietti and Keysha Veen who scored a bona fide hit on SiriusXM's Velvet Channel with "You Saved My World".
-Alternative releases include Channel 3, Professor and the Madman, Santa Barbara's The Tearaways and 1980's comedy icon Nigel Planer.
+Alternative releases include Channel 3, Professor and the Madman, Santa Barbara's The Tearaways and 1980s' comedy icon Nigel Planer.